George Meacham Holaday, 1818-1895

 "It is probably difficult for our "youngsters" of today to see in this Company of the Grand Army of the Republic - young, active, enthusiastic, vigorous young soldiers of '61 and '65."

-...and I wish there was a way to say to her -- "Yes, it is difficult, but 105 years later, we are reading your eloquent words and we are exceedingly grateful that you put them to paper and... we... truly and deeply care."
+...and I wish there was a way to say to her -- "Yes, it is difficult, but more than a century later, we are reading your eloquent words and we are exceedingly grateful that you put them to paper and... we... truly and deeply care."

 RIP.